Special Economic Measures (Iran) Regulations

 Guide has the same meaning as in section 1 of the Export Control List.
 (Guide)

-Iran means the Islamic Republic of Iran and includes
+Iran means the Islamic Republic of Iran and includes its political subdivisions.
+(Iran)

 - Iranian financial institution